andrelucas/akceph-build/README-centos.md

 # this if your repository requires authentication to clone.
 Don't worry about # the relative path, it will be canonicalised using realpath(1).
 ./rpm-build.sh -S ../ceph

+# As above, but build using Debug (-Og).
+./rpm-build.sh -S ../ceph -d

 # Take the output from the above build and package it into standard-ish Ceph
 # containers using a modified ceph-container repository.
 # The images created will be listed at the end of the run.
 ./official-container.sh -r rpmbuild_v18.2.1

+# As above, but add a '_debug' component to the image tags, marking the builds
+# as Debug so you can tell them from non-Debug.
+./official-container.sh -r rpmbuild_v18.2.1 -d

 # The same, but automatically push the containers to the upstream repository.
 ./official-container.sh -r rpmbuild_v18.2.1 -u